Geometric Design

 Loss of hair on legs or feet

-Foot sores or foot ulcers
+Foot sores or ulcers

 Design Dots